oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 The GZIP metadata reader streams in in the GZIP file, a byte at a time, parses and strips away the GZIP header and footer, and forwards the remaining data to the DEFLATE portion of the decompression engine.
 The output of the GZIP Metadata Reader is a stream of DEFLATE format compressed blocks.

 #### Huffman Decoder
 The Huffman decoder streams in DEFLATE compressed blocks, a byte at a time, and streams out either literals (8-bit characters) or {length, distance} pairs.
 The Huffman decoder is not byte-aligned; it decodes the input stream bits at a time.
-To do this efficiently, the decoder uses the `ByteBitStream` class, which streams in bytes at a time but gives the decoder access to a configurable number of bits in parallel.
+To do this efficiently, the decoder uses the `ByteBitStream` class, which streams in bytes at a time but gives the decoder access to all of the bits in parallel.
 This design takes advantage of the fact that the DEFLATE format limits code lengths to at most 15 bits.

 The structure of the Huffman decoder is shown in the image below.
 The decoder examines the next 15 bits in the bit stream and checks for matches of length 1-15 in parallel to create a 15-bit *valid bitmap*, where a 1 at bit `i` indicates that the code of length `i` matches a code in the Huffman table.
 For example, a value of `0b000000000000101` would indicate that there is a match of length 1 and 3.